 Avoid the heat from flames and cookers as this can frizz real hair.

-Sleeping in your wig will damage the hair and can cause breakage and split ends.
+Sleeping in your wig is possible but may reduce the longevity of your piece and can cause breakage and split ends.

 If you are in doubt as to how your wig or hair extension should be washed and conditioned contact us.